manon42bcn/miniRT/README.md

 - Solver: Contains solutions for different geometric equations used in ray-object interaction.
 - Libft-extended: 42 library with extra functions.

+### Why libraries and modules ###
+You may be asking yourself why the code is separated in libs and modules:
+- libraries can be used without problem in others projects, they provided (rgb, v3d) mainly maths formulas to solve some common operations with 3D vectors or RGB colors.
+- Modules are clustered functionalities of the project.
+E.g. Parser Module is used in some point of the workflow.
+This separation allow us to modify or work on that specific part of the workflow keeping the rest intact.
+But, why?
+Well this project was produced for academic purposes, and it was a great opportunity to work with this approach (and it's easier to work with teammates).
+This code doesn't pretend to be super compact or the most optimal approach, but understandable to us.
+Keep that in mind!

 ## miniRT Program Flow ##

 ### Start: ###